The Knife JunkieSports

 Let us know what you thought about this episode and leave a rating and/or a review.
 Your feedback is appreciated.
 You can also email theknifejunkie@gmail.com with any comments, feedback, or suggestions.

 To watch or listen to past episodes of the podcast, visit https://theknifejunkie.com/listen.
-And for professional podcast hosting, use our podcast platform of choice: https://theknifejunkie.com/podhost.
+And for professional podcast hosting, use our preferred platform: https://theknifejunkie.com/podhost.

 Support the Knife Junkie channel with your next knife purchase.
 Find our affiliate links at https://theknifejunkie.com/knives.
 You can also support The Knife Junkie and get in on the perks of being a patron, including early access to the podcast and exclusive bonus content.
 Visit https://www.theknifejunkie.com/patreon for details.